Liamerino/concurrency/Exercises.md

 ## Preparation:
 1. Use the online reference below and answer the questions:
 Reference: [Process handling in C#](https://www.dotnetperls.com/process)
 - Which namespace is needed?
+System.Diagnostics
 - Which class and method are used to run a process?
+Process.Start()
 - How can we modify properties of a process?
+ProcessStartInfo()
 - How can we get a list of currently running processes?
+Process.GetProcesses() gives you an array of currently running processes
 2. Use the online reference below to find more information about **Process** component.
 Reference: [System calls to make processes](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.process?view=net-6.0)